Tips to plan your safari in Kenya

 - Lumo Community Wildlife Sanctuary

 Planning to cross to Tanzania?
 Read more about Tanzanian park fees.
-Keep in mind that with a non-Tanzanian registered vehicle you will pay $150/day for the vehicle entry fee at TANAPA managed parks.
+Keep in mind that foreign registered vehicles, such as Kenyan plated cars, pay a surplus of $ 40 / day when entering the Tanzanian parks.

 The best national parks in Kenya